 Potential for Lower Medication Dosages

-Patients undergoing DBS often find that their requirement for medication decreases, a benefit that not only simplifies their treatment regimen but also contributes to overall health.
+Patients undergoing DBS often find that their medication requirements decrease, a benefit that not only simplifies their treatment regimen but also contributes to overall health.

 5. Improving Quality of Life for Patients